Your employee survey is vital!

 Be open about what, why, how and when.
 Be sure to cover confidentiality and if applicable, anonymity.

 5. Conducting the survey

 Allocate a set amount of time to get the surveys completed.
-As a general rule of thumb, the shorter the questionnaire and higher the response rate – consider ensuring the survey takes no longer than 10 to 15 minutes to complete.
-In addition, don’t have your survey live for long periods – again there is a correlation between a short live period and a higher response rate.
-Can you complete your survey in a week, for example?
+As a general rule of thumb, the shorter the questionnaire the higher the response rate.
+Consider ensuring the survey takes no longer than 10 to 15 minutes to complete.
+In addition, don’t have your survey live for long periods.
+Again there is a correlation between a short live period and a higher response rate.
+Can you complete your employee survey in a week, for example?

 Send reminders during the survey period thanking those who have completed the survey and reminding others about the deadline.
-Always provide a link to the survey, if online, and send a further reminder a day before the deadline.
+Always provide a link to the survey, if online.
+Send a further reminder a day before the deadline.